-Nationwide is rated ninth out of the top rental insurers and has some of the best premiums for renters’ in NYC.
+Nationwide renters insurance is rated fifth out of the top rental insurers and has some of the best premiums for renters in NYC.

 Nationwide’s standard policies also include Brand New Belongings coverage, which is like replacement cost coverage.

 If you file a personal property claim, Nationwide will pay you the depreciated value of your belongings.
 Nationwide's standard policies typically provide actual cash value coverage, which means they will pay the current market value of the damaged or stolen item, taking into account its age and condition.

 If replacing the items costs more than the claim reimbursement, Nationwide will issue another payment to cover the difference.

 Most insurance companies only offer replacement cost coverage as an add-on so this coverage option sets Nationwide out from the pact.